peteroupc/html3dutil/tutorials/filters.md

 ## Writing Graphics Filters <a id=Writing_Graphics_Filters></a>

-In the HTML 3D Library, use the `makeEffect` method of the `H3DU.ShaderProgram` class to create graphics filters:
+In the HTML 3D Library, use the `makeEffect` method of the `H3DU.ShaderInfo` class to create graphics filters:

-* The `H3DU.ShaderProgram` class holds data on shader programs.
+* The `H3DU.ShaderInfo` class holds data on shader programs.
 Each shader program consists of a _vertex shader_ and a _fragment shader_.
 Graphics filters are essentially part of a fragment shader and thus process pixels.
 (Vertex shaders, which process vertices of triangles, lines, and points, are not discussed on this page.)
-* The `makeEffect` method creates a shader program and compiles it, using the graphics filter as part of the program's fragment shader.
-Since shader programs must also have a vertex shader, the method also adds a very basic vertex shader for the graphics filter.
+* The `makeEffect` method generates the source code for a shader program, using the graphics filter as part of the program's fragment shader.
+Since shader programs must also have a vertex shader, the method also adds a basic vertex shader for the graphics filter.

 The following is an example of a graphics filter.

-    return H3DU.ShaderProgram.makeEffect(null,[
+    return H3DU.ShaderInfo.makeEffect([
     "vec4 textureEffect(sampler2D sampler, vec2 uvCoord, vec2 textureSize){",
     // Read the current color from the sampler texture " vec4 color=texture2D(sampler,uvCoord);",